-- Applicant has a poor immigration history – In addition meeting the Tier 2 visa criteria, applicants will also have to pass general grounds for clearance such as the good character requirement.
+- Applicant has a poor immigration history – In addition to meeting the Tier 2 visa criteria, applicants will also have to pass general grounds for clearance such as the good character requirement.

 Can you appeal a refused Tier 2 visa application?

 The right to appeal under UK immigration rules has been heavily eroded in recent years.
 Now, you may only be permitted to appeal an immigration decision if you applied for UK leave to remain as a Tier 1, 2 or 5 migrant or family member before 2 March 2015 and your application was refused on or after 6 April 2015.